Article I Name

 Article VI Society Meetings

-Society meetings shall be held on the second Tuesday of each month from September through June, with no meetings scheduled in July and August.
+Society meetings shall be held on the third Monday of each month from September through June, with no meetings scheduled in July and August.
 In the event that a venue is not available for a scheduled date, the meeting may be rescheduled at the discretion of the Executive Board with notice to Members.
 Meetings shall begin at 1:00 PM unless otherwise announced.
 Meetings shall have the purpose of providing educational opportunities for members through presentations and speakers.
 Guests are welcome at meetings.
 The December meeting will be supplanted by an annual recognition luncheon, and the June meeting will be an awards retreat.
 If votes are necessary at a general meeting, a quorum shall consist of 51% of members present.

 Article VII Duties and Terms of Officers